ethersphere/swap-swear-and-swindle/README.md

 #### Swear

-* not yet included
+* does not use SWAP at the moment
+* heavy on-chain footprint

 #### Swindle

-* not yet included
+* anyone can start a case and is then treated as a swear contract